zbpetersbuf/CP1-24-HW6/README.md

 Make sure your image is in compliance with the the license of this repository and add a appropiate NOTES for the repository.
 Convert your image using the Pillow library into pandas (https://pypi.org/project/pillow/).
 For the DataFrame use a common layout (columns and rows) and to add to the repository use `pandas.DataFrame.to_pickle` (see https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_pickle.html)
-- Take 3 pictures of different periodic structures and add a size marker in the image (e.g. a yard stick) and store it in a pandas dataframe that is exported to a pickle in the repository (1 member per picture due Tuesday 2pm)
+- Take 1 picture of different periodic structures and add a size marker in the image (e.g. a yard stick) and store it in a pandas dataframe that is exported to a pickle in the repository (1 member due Monday 2024-11-11 midnight)
+- Use blender to genrate a picture of a scene with a periodic structure bein 1m x 1m large and store it in a pandas dataframe that is exported to a pickle in the repository (2 members due Thursday midnight)

-## Task group 2 data preparation (6 members)
+## Task group 2 data preparation (7 members)
 Work on one single data preparation module called `preparation.py`  that contains the following functions:
+- write pytest fixtures for the unit test for the input pandas dataframe and for the FFT data (1 member due Monday 2024-11-11 midnight)
+- write a function that cuts the images to a FFT suitable pixel number (1 member due Monday midnight)
-- function that reads in the pickle files from the data collection task and returns a pandas DataFrame.
+- write a function that reads in the pickle files from the data collection task and returns a pandas DataFrame.
-Generate a 2D index / column header with the actual dimensions of the object in the picture using the size marker (1 member per picture due Thursday 2pm)
+Generate a 2D index / column header with the actual dimensions of the object in the picture using the size marker or the fixed size set in the blender file (1 member due Tuesday midnight)
-- write a function that cuts the images to a FFT suitable pixel number (1 member per picture due Thursday 2pm)

 All following functions should assume as an input a pandas DataFrame with the index / column header the actual size of the object.
-- Shifts the FFT data into a useful position
+- Shifts the FFT data into a useful position  (1 member due Tuesday midnight)
-- 2D fft / inverse fft using numpy and calculating the actual frequency in useful units (1 member due Monday 2pm)
+- 2D fft / inverse fft using numpy and calculating the actual frequency in useful units (1 member due Tuesday midnight)
-- 2D windowing / unwindowing with a selection of windows (1 member due Wednesday 2pm)
+- 2D windowing / unwindowing with a selection of windows (1 member due Thursday midnight)
-- that removes a periodic pattern (1 member due Wednesday 2pm)
+- that removes a periodic pattern (1 member due Thursday midnight)

-All functions must also include docstrings and unit tests in `test_preparation.py`
+All functions must also include docstrings and unit tests for pytest using the pytest fixture in `test_preparation.py`

-## Task group 3 data presentation (max 6 members)
+## Task group 3 data presentation (max 4 members)
 Work on a single data analysis Jupyter notebook using functions from `preparation.py` that contain for each task below only *one plot*:

 - One plot with the original frequency information with the removed part being highlighted (1 member per picture due 2nd Monday 2pm)
 - One plot with the cleaned-up image (1 member per picture due 2nd Monday 2pm)

 ## Task group 4 maintainers (max 2 members)
 - Reuse github actions for linting and unit tests